 The amendment defined the costs that are included in the cost of fulfilling a contract when determining the amount recognised as an onerous contract.
 It specifies that the cost of fulfilling a contract comprises the costs that relate directly to the contract.
 These are both the incremental costs of fulfilling the contract as well as an allocation of other costs that relate directly to fulfilling contracts (for example depreciation allocation).

-The effective date of the company is for years beginning on or after 1 January 2022.
+The effective date of the amendment is for years beginning on or after 1 January 2022.

-It is unlikely that the amendment will have a material impact on the company's annual financial statements.
+company's annual financial statements.

 Amendments to IFRS 4: Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts